We’ve focused on refining the parts of the builder you use every day, while also introducing a few meaningful new capabilities.

 Style Manager

-Bricks 2.2 introduces a comprehensive Style Manager that centralizes the management of design tokens and styles inside the builder.
-Streamlining the workflow for designers and developers, promoting maintainable and scalable design practices across your entire website.
+Bricks 2.2 introduces a unified Style Manager that centralizes the management of design tokens and styles inside the builder, enabling scalable and maintainable design systems.

-This new popup interface organizes key styling elements into intuitive tabs, including theme styles, classes, CSS variables, color palettes, typography scales, spacing scales, framework generation, and the style manager settings.
+This new interface organizes key styling elements into keyboard-accessible tabs for Theme styles, Classes, CSS variables, Color palettes, Typography scales, Spacing scales, CSS framework importer, and the Style Manager settings.

 Color Manager

-The new Color Manager in Bricks streamlines your color workflow, supports advanced features like dark mode, shades and transparency, and even generating complementary colors, all using CSS variables (custom properties) for maximum scalability and maintainability.
+The new Color Manager in Bricks streamlines your color workflow, supports advanced features like dark mode, shades, transparency, and even generating various complementary colors.
+All using CSS variables (custom properties) for maximum scalability and maintainability.

-• Create, edit, rename, delete, import, and export color palettes as JSON files, with automatic persistence to the database.
+• Create, edit, rename, delete, import, and export color palettes as JSON files.

-• Manage individual colors with support for light/dark mode variants, variable naming (CSS custom properties), and direct color picker integration.
+• Manage individual colors with support for light/dark mode variants, variable naming, and direct color picker integration.

 • Generate color shades (light, dark, transparent) and harmonies (analogous, monochromatic, complementary, etc.) for enhanced design flexibility.